shuaiOKshuai/Tail-GNN/README.md

 # Tail-GNN: Tail-Node Graph Neural Networks
-We provide the code and datasets for our paper "Tail-GNN: Tail-Node Graph Neural Networks", which is published in KDD-2021.
+We provide the code and datasets for our paper "Tail-GNN: Tail-Node Graph Neural Networks" (Tail-GNN for short), which is published in KDD-2021.

 ## 1. Desription
 The repository is organised as follows:

-* dataset/: contains our benchmark datasets: email, squirrel, actor, cs-citation, amazon.
+* dataset/: contains the benchmark datasets: email, squirrel, actor, cs-citation and amazon.
 All datasets will be processed on the fly.
-  * For dataset Email, we use data split as meta-tail2vec.
+  * For dataset Email, we use the same data split in paper meta-tail2vec [this link](https://github.com/shuaiOKshuai/meta-tail2vec).
-  * For large dataset cs-citation, it may take 5+ mins to process before training will start in first run.
+  * For large dataset cs-citation, when running the model it may take 5+ mins to process the dataset before training starts.
-  * For dataset Amazon, due to its large size, please download it from [this link](https://github.com/pyyush/GraphML) and put in this folder before running.
+  * For dataset Amazon, due to its large size, please download it from [this link](https://github.com/pyyush/GraphML) and put it into this folder before running.
 It should be run on GPU with 16GB memory.

 * models/: contains our model.
-  * tailgnn.py: implementation of our tail_gnn model.
+  * tailgnn.py: implementation of Tail-GNN model.
-  * tailgnn_sp.py: sparse version for large dataset.
+  * tailgnn_sp.py: sparse version of Tail-GNN for large dataset.

-* layers/: contains the model layers for our model.
+* layers/: contains the model layers of Tail-GNN.
 * utils/: contains tool functions for preprocessing data, and metrics for evaluation, etc.
 * link_prediction/: sub-directory for codes of link prediction task.